devict/ictgamejam-guide/README.md

 Yeah, the internet is a steaming pile of opinions and they're all right and all wrong at the same time.
 But these are tools commonly recommended by our community because we've _used them_ or otherwise know others in our community have.
 AND we're willing to help others get started with these tools.
 We can't write your games for you, but if you start hitting walls, we want to help knock those down.

 ### Game Engines
 * Unity3D - Can do 2D and 3D games.
-Probably the most commonly used in our group
+Probably the most commonly used in our group.
 * Phaser.io - JavaScript library for 2D games you can play in your web browser.
-* GameMaker - Laser-focused on 2D games, and does it well
+* GameMaker - Laser-focused on 2D games, and does it well.
 * Pico-8 - Make games that run in a program that emulates old-school game consoles.
 Intentionally simple.
 * [Twine](http://twinery.org/) - Open-source tool for telling interactive, nonlinear stories.
 Publish to HTML and play in a web browser.